NNPDF/nnpdf/validphys2/docs/tutorial.md

 `$PATH` environment variable (by editing your `.bashrc` file).
 Confirm this unless you know that you have a specific reason not to.

+Not that the script may ask you to perform some actions manually (e.g. it will not overwrite your existing conda configuration).
+Please be pay attention to the output text of the script.

 Once everything is configured, you can install validphys and nnpdf by simply running: